 Class G Airspace; airspace not designated as Class A, B, C, D or E.

 The landing gear of a land-based aircraft, including struts, frames, and wheels.
 A very British word that has limited use in the USA.

-To land short of a runwway or planned landing spot.
-Opposite is OVERSHOOT.
+To land short of a runway or planned landing spot.
+The opposite is OVERSHOOT.

 Universal Communication.
 A common radio frequency (usually 121.0 mHz) used at uncontrolled (non-tower) airports for local pilot communication.

 The slight, upward flow of air just prior to its reaching the leading edge of a rapidly moving airfoil.